saulbel/stargate-homelab/proxmox/README.md

 # Proxmox

 ## Why Proxmox
-Proxmox is an Hypervisor Type 1 based on `KVM`.
-It is just Debian + KVM + UI.
+Proxmox is a `Type 1 hypervisor` based on `KVM`.
+It is just `Debian + KVM + GUI`.
 I prefer it for a homelab because it is pure `Linux` under the hood, plus you do not need specific hardware unlike `ESXi`.

 This is the hardware used for hosting proxmox :
 ![proxmox-hw](https://github.com/user-attachments/assets/52d64f7f-adcc-47c4-8ab5-a477c270549c)